 Morkies do well with other dogs and non-canine pets they have been raised with.
-They bond closely to their family and so do not do well if ignored or left alone for extended periods of time.
+They bond closely to their family, and so suffer if ignored or left alone for long periods of time.
 Boredom and loneliness will lead to destructive behavior and incessant barking.

 The Morkie may be a little stubborn and difficult to housebreak.
-They will not respond to harsh or heavy-handed methods.
+Morkies will not respond to harsh or heavy-handed methods.
 Training must be done with firmness, fairness, patience, and consistency.